 - 24. The practitioner shall agree the terms of the agreed-upon procedures engagement with the engaging party and record the agreed terms of engagement in an engagement letter or other suitable form of written agreement.
 These terms shall include the following: (Ref: Para.
-A39-A40) - (a) Identification of the subject matter(s) on which the agreed-upon procedures will be performed; - (b) The purpose of the engagement and the intended users of the agreed-upon procedures report as identified by the engaging party; - (c) If applicable, the responsible party as identified by the engaging party, and a statement that the agreed-upon procedures engagement is performed on the basis that the responsible party is responsible for the subject matter on which the agreed-upon procedures are performed; - (d) Acknowledgement of the relevant ethical requirements with which the practitioner will comply in conducting the agreed-upon procedures engagement; - (e) A statement as to whether the practitioner is required to comply with independence requirements and, if so, the relevant independence requirements; (Ref: Para.
+A39-A40) - (a) Identification of the subject matter(s) on which the agreed-upon procedures will be performed; - (b) The purpose of the engagement and the intended users of the agreed-upon procedures report as identified by the engaging party; - (c) If applicable, the responsible party as identified by the engaging party, and a statement that the agreed-upon procedures engagement is performed on the basis that the responsible party is responsible for the subject matter on which the agreed-upon procedures are performed; - (d) Acknowledgement of the relevant ethical requirements with which the practitioner will comply in conducting the agreed-upon procedures engagement;

+- (e) A statement as to whether the practitioner is required to comply with independence requirements and, if so, the relevant independence requirements; (Ref: Para.
 A37-A38) - (f) The nature of the agreed-upon procedures engagement, including statements that: - (i) An agreed-upon procedures engagement involves the practitioner performing the procedures agreed with the engaging party (and if relevant, other parties), and reporting the findings; (Ref: Para.
 A10) - (ii) Findings are the factual results of the agreed-upon procedures performed; and - (iii) An agreed-upon procedures engagement is not an assurance engagement and accordingly, the practitioner does not express an opinion or an assurance conclusion; - (g) Acknowledgement by the engaging party (and if relevant, other parties) that the agreed-upon procedures are appropriate for the purpose of the engagement; (Ref: Para.
-A10)

-- (h) Identification of the addressee of the agreed-upon procedures report; - (i) The nature, timing and extent of the procedures to be performed, described in terms that are clear, not misleading and not subject to varying interpretations; and (Ref: Para.
-A41-A42) - (j) Reference to the expected form and content of the agreed-upon procedures report. - 25.
+A10) - (h) Identification of the addressee of the agreed-upon procedures report; - (i) The nature, timing and extent of the procedures to be performed, described in terms that are clear, not misleading and not subject to varying interpretations; (Ref: Para.
+A41-A42) - (j) Reference to the expected form and content of the agreed-upon procedures report; and - Aus 24(k) A statement that the use of the agreed-upon procedures report will be restricted to those intended users to be identified in the agreed-upon procedures report. - 25.
 If the agreed-upon procedures are modified during the course of the engagement, the practitioner shall agree amended terms of engagement with the engaging party that reflect the modified procedures.
 (Ref: Para.
 A43)